jsode64/Rockhop/README.md

 - "p", "pos", "position": Set the position

+- "go": Have the bot make a move

-- "go": Send the bot into thought, prints the optimal move and evaluation when done
+- "e", "eval": Have the bot give the current evaluation and best move